Skip to content

 Vidversity describes adding an interactive layer and microlearning architecture: chapters, questions embedded into the video timeline, and resources placed where they support the job.
 That’s the practical bridge between “watched it” and “can do it.”

-Why the “compliance gap” becomes a safety risk
+Why the compliance gap can become a safety risk

 A practical path from compliance to connection without blowing up the timeline